Last updated June 2021

 - Monday – Friday between 8 PM and 10 PM

-- Routine/preventative (server and database) maintenance needing post-change, early morning validation will be done during the following windows:
+- Routine/preventative (server and database) maintenance needing a post-change, early morning validation will be done during the following windows:

 - Monday – Friday between 6 AM and 8 AM